yvien226/yvien226.github.io/index.md

   4. **Email Sentiment Analysis (Python):** [[LINK]](https://github.com/yvien226/Useful-Python-Scripts/tree/master/NLP/Email%20Sentiment%20Analysis) I use VADER and Spacy to perform basic Natural Language Processing Sentiment Analysis on my work emails to understand if the message I received or the sender are generally positive, negative or neutral.

   5. **Real Time Object Recognition using Tensorflow (Python):** [[LINK]](https://github.com/yvien226/Useful-Python-Scripts/blob/master/Deep%20Learning/Real%20Time%20Object%20Recognition) A real time object recognition through computer webcam using Tensorflow and a pre-trained model.
 This folder also includes a script that counts and records number of people in real time event, and the idea is to produce a real time human detection and counting system through webcam.

+  6. **Automated Sewer Pipe CCTV Defect Detection using Tensorflow (Python): ** [[LINK]](https://github.com/yvien226/Useful-Python-Scripts/tree/master/Deep%20Learning/Sewer%20Pipe%20Object%20Recognition) A pilot project with City West Water to develop an object recognition model to automatically review sewer pipe CCTV video files and identify three defect types (cracks, tree roots and voids).
+This folder does not include the model but shows the outcome of the model.

 ### Data Visualisation